Black Hills Central Railroad

-The Black Hills Central Railroad is a heritage railroad that operates in Keystone, South Dakota, United States.
+The Black Hills Central Railroad Co. is a heritage railroad that operates in Keystone, South Dakota, United States.
 The railroad was added to the National Register of Historic Places on February 5, 2003.

 It currently operates the 1880 Train on the former Keystone Branch of the Burlington Northern Railroad (BN) between Hill City, South Dakota and Keystone, South Dakota.
 This railroad line was originally built by the Chicago, Burlington and Quincy Railroad (CB&Q) to serve mining and timber interests in the Black Hills.
 It reached Keystone on January 20, 1900 and was later used to haul equipment for carving nearby Mount Rushmore.

 The Black Hills Central Railroad restores early twentieth century-era locomotives and train cars and has been featured on television shows such as the Gunsmoke episode "Snow Train", General Hospital and the TNT mini-series Into the West.
 It also appeared in the movie Orphan Train.

 Trains operate between early May and early October over the scenic 20 mi line.

 The South Dakota State Railroad Museum is located adjacent to the Hill City depot, on BHCR land.

 History

-In 1956 two steam enthusiasts, William Heckman and Robert Freer, promoted to “have in operation at least one working steam railroad, for boys of all ages who share America’s fondness for the rapidly vanishing steam locomotive.”
+In 1956, two steam enthusiasts, William Heckman and Robert Freer, promoted to “have in operation at least one working steam railroad, for boys of all ages who share America’s fondness for the rapidly vanishing steam locomotive.”
 They soon gathered financial, political and popular support for this venture adjacent to the tourist destination of Mount Rushmore.
 The intention was to have summer steam train operations with 1880-period equipment.